an0nymisss/SBOM-Analysis-DependencyTrack/README.md

 #### Notes:

 \- This script will pull the necessary docker images, you can clean them up later if you wish.
 The corresponding container processes are already cleaned up automatically.<br>
-\- Currently, NPM, Maven, and PyPi are integrated.
+\- Currently, NPM, Maven, Go Modules, and PyPi are integrated.
 More repo integrations will follow in the future.